 At the end of each chapter, the book provides a list of takeaways.
 One of the tips offered (Chapter 4) is to "say no" to everything but your most important activity.
 Once the activity is done, you have the option of going back to the things you've said "no" to and deciding if you still want to do them.
 However, until your One Thing has been accomplished, everything else must be delayed or declined.

 Apply to Grant Writing?

 For grant writers, the concept of extreme focus may at first seem difficult to apply.
-After all, a grant application has multiple pieces that need to be developed simultaneously.
-What should be the "One Thing" worthy of your focus when everything must get done?
+After all, a grant application has multiple pieces which need to be developed simultaneously.
+What should the "One Thing" worthy of your focus be, when everything must get done?

 Here are some suggestions on how to apply the book's principles to grant writing:

 - Accept that everything is not equal.
 One of the book's central messages is that everything is not of equal value.
 In the context of grant writing, all of the proposal's pieces need to get done, but some of those pieces are going to be of greater value than others.
 If the funder has published the evaluation criteria that they'll use to rank proposals, your list of priorities should mirror this list.
 Put more attention on those proposal pieces that will be weighted more heavily.
 This sounds like common sense, and it is, but when you are in the midst of a proposal process it can be difficult to remember.
 Unless you keep the evaluation criteria in mind as you develop your proposal plan, you may find yourself spending equal amounts of your time on each section, even though some sections may represent 10% of your score and others 30%.